biostat821-2024/Environmental-Data-Visualization-/README.md

 ## Approach
 We divided this project into 3 key phases:
-1. Data Cleaning accompanie with the creation of classes to calcuate the pollutant levels
+1. Data Cleaning accompanied with the creation of classes to calcuate the pollutant levels
 2. Data Vizualization : We vizualised the data as a Heatmap and a Piechart
 3. Testing all components